otiliastr/brain_task_effect/data/README.md

 semantic_features['stimuli']: A numpy array of strings containing the text of
-    the 1000 words shown during the Mechanical Turk experiment. semantic_features['features']: A numpy array of strings containing the text of the 229 questions asked during the Mechanical Turk experiment. semantic_features['vectors']: A numpy array of shape (1000, 229), where each element (i,j) represents the answer to question j about word i.
+    the 1000 words shown during the Mechanical Turk experiment. semantic_features['features']: A numpy array of strings containing the text of the 218 questions asked during the Mechanical Turk experiment, and the names of the 11 additional perceptual features. semantic_features['vectors']: A numpy array of shape (1000, 229), where each element (i,j) represents the answer to question j about word i.
 These elements are integers from {1, 2, 3, 4, 5} representing the degree